kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 You can exit telnet by using `Ctrl + ]` and type in `close`.

+Simple enough
+thanks to the amazing official Elixir guide.
+Now, let's make it become a little bit more like a mini Redis server.

-## Integrating our parser into the TCP server
+### Integrating our parser into the TCP server

 Now that we have a working TCP server, the next step would be integrating the parser we wrote previously into our TCP server.